 Advocacy organizations from around the country have begun to submit their proposals for new safe harbor provisions.
 As the use of safe harbor provisions become more prevalent, organizations and interest groups search for ways to protect their respective interests.
 These proposals generally reflect the organizations’ specific interests and few have the breadth necessary to be implemented.
 However, several of the proposed exceptions discussed below and are likely to be persuasive to the Library of Congress.

 The first proposed class of works includes “literary works in the public domain that are made available in digital copies.”
-According to the Open Book Alliance’s supporting comment, Google requires many libraries throughout the world to impose these technological protection measures (“TPMs”) and/or others like them on digital files of public domain works.
+According to the Open Book Alliance’s supporting comment, Google requires many libraries throughout the world to impose these technological protection measures (“TPMs”) and/or others like them on digital files of public Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. works.
 The restrictions placed by companies like Google limit access based on copyright protections under Section 1201 of the Copyright Act.
 The Open Book Alliance contends that copyright protection was not designed to protect works in the public domain, so in order to promote dissemination of public works and prevent misuse of Section 1201, this class of works should be protected under safe harbor provisions.
 Works in the public domain are supposed to be accessible by the public for use and can be used to promote creativity; thus, barriers to access can be viewed as a hindrance to the purpose of copyright protections.

 The second proposal from the American Council for the Blind and the American Federation for the Blind seeks to add electronically distributed literary works that have currently have restrictions that limit accessibility by blind or other persons with print disabilities as protected class of works under the safe harbor provisions.
 These organizations assert that, “[w]ithout an exemption, people who are blind or otherwise have print disabilities are at risk for significant legal sanctions simply for finding a way to read material they have otherwise legally obtained.”
 They seek to rectify what they view as an oversight that has caused an avenue for discrimination.
 Lack of access and the opportunity for unintentional discrimination will make this proposal one to really consider.